ironbar/prompt_recovery/docs/modeling/Iteration_11_llama_2.md

 ## Motivation

-My initial model choice for the challenge was to use Mixtral because it was the biggest and most capable model that could make a submission for the challenge.
+My initial model choice for the challenge was to use Mixtral because it was the biggest and most capable model that could be used to make a submission for the challenge.

-However I have no found evidences that Mixtral is better than Mistral for this challenge.
+However I haven't found evidences that Mixtral is better than Mistral for this challenge.
+Two different experiments gave the same results to Mistral 7B and Mixtral 8x7B.
+Maybe the

 Thus I have decided to try with LLama 2 13b chat because it might give better results.